Iterative Exploration-Driven Sparse SDP Clustering via Thompson Sampling: Proof of Theorem

-The proof follows the strategy of Theorem II.1 of \citet{chen_cutoff_2021}, with modifications to account for the sparsity assumption.
-The proof proceeds in three key steps. \begin{enumerate} \item \textbf{Reformulation into high-probability bound problem (Appendix \ref{section:reform_to_stoc_dom}):} For each $S$, we construct three statistics that bound a dual certificate $\lambda^S$, which verifies exact cluster recovery by the SDP problem \eqref{SDP_objective_submatrix} corresponding to $S$.
+The proof of the first claim follows the strategy of Theorem II.1 of \citet{chen_cutoff_2021}, with modifications to account for the sparsity assumption.
+The proof proceeds in three key steps. \begin{enumerate} \item \textbf{Reformulation into high-probability bound problem (Section \ref{section:reform_to_stoc_dom}):} For each $S$, we construct three statistics that bound a dual certificate $\lambda^S$, which verifies exact cluster recovery by the SDP problem \eqref{SDP_objective_submatrix} corresponding to $S$.
 A nontrivial gap between these bounds guarantees the existence of such a certificate (Corollary \ref{corollary:problem_reformulation}).

-\item \textbf{First bounds and construction of the dual variable (Appendix \ref{section:proof:set_lambda}).} Under the separation and set size conditions imposed by $\mathcal{S}$, we derive uniform high-probability bounds on the two statistics defined in the first step and determine the value of $\lambda^S$ accordingly (Lemma \ref{lemma:lambda_between}).
+\item \textbf{First bounds and construction of the dual variable (Section \ref{section:proof:set_lambda}).} Under the separation and set size conditions imposed by $\mathcal{S}$, we derive uniform high-probability bounds on the two statistics defined in the first step and determine the value of $\lambda^S$ accordingly (Lemma \ref{lemma:lambda_between}).

-\item \textbf{Second bounds and conclusion (Appendix \ref{section:proof:theorem:separation_condition:conclusion}).} We establish a uniform high-probability bound on the third statistic and verify that the previously chosen value of $\lambda^S$ exceeds this bound, thereby confirming the existence of a dual certificate and completing the proof. \end{enumerate}
+\item \textbf{Second bounds and conclusion (Section \ref{section:proof:theorem:separation_condition:conclusion}).} We establish a uniform high-probability bound on the third statistic and verify that the previously chosen value of $\lambda^S$ exceeds this bound, thereby confirming the existence of a dual certificate and completing the proof. \end{enumerate}

-For notational simplicity, we adopt the following matrix-based notations of our model $\mathbf{X}_i = \boldsymbol{\mu}_k^\ast + \boldsymbol{\varepsilon}_i$ for each $i \in G_k^\ast$, where $\boldsymbol{\varepsilon}_i \overset{\text{i.i.d.}}{\sim} \mathcal{N}(0, \sigma^2 \mathbf{I}_p)$: \begin{definition}[Matrix-based notations] We view the data as a matrix $\mathbf{X} \in \mathbb{R}^{p \times n}$ and write $ \mathbf{X} = \mathbf{M}^\ast + \mathcal{E}$, where $\mathbf{M}^\ast$ contains the cluster means column-wise, and $\mathcal{E}$ collects the noise vectors.
+For notational simplicity, we adopt the following matrix-based notations of our model $\mathbf{X}_i = \mathbf{c}_k^\ast + \boldsymbol{\varepsilon}_i$ for each $i \in G_k^\ast$, where $\boldsymbol{\varepsilon}_i \overset{\text{i.i.d.}}{\sim} \mathcal{N}(0, \sigma^2 \mathbf{I}_p)$: \begin{definition}[Matrix-based notations] We view the data as a matrix $\mathbf{X} \in \mathbb{R}^{p \times n}$ and write $ \mathbf{X} = \mathbf{M}^\ast + \mathcal{E}$, where $\mathbf{M}^\ast$ contains the cluster means column-wise, and $\mathcal{E}$ collects the noise vectors.
 For any support set $S \subset [p]$, we denote the $i$th observation and its noise restricted to $S$ by respectively.
 Given true clusters $G_1^\ast, \ldots, G_K^\ast$, we define the empirical mean and average noise of cluster $k$ on support $S$ as

-\end{definition} Before we begin, we summarize the new notations used in the proof of Theorem \ref{theorem:separation_condition} in Table \ref{tab:notation_summary} for the reader's reference.